co6tter/codex-v1/README.md

 # codex-v1

-This is a simple Next.js portfolio site.
+This is a simple Next.js portfolio site featuring a gradient-based landing page.

 ## Development